 Stephen is a Professor of Structural Biology at Imperial College London.
 Originally a physicist, he migrated to the life sciences during his PhD and postdoctoral stints in France, the UK and the USA.
 He is a Fellow of the Society of Biology.
 An active science blogger, Stephen regularly writes on the larger social and political responsibilities of scientists and has covered many other issues both on his blog and in the national press.
 He is also Vice-chair of Science is Vital.

-James is a Partner at Lawford Davies Denoon (LDD) in London and an Honorary Lecturer in the Department of Biochemical Engineering at UCL.
+James is a Partner at Hempsons in London and an Honorary Lecturer in the Department of Biochemical Engineering at UCL.
 He specialises in the law relating to reproductive and genetic technologies, human tissue and cells, and related research.

-Becky is head of policy for the Association of Medical Research Charities (AMRC).
+Becky is Head of Public Affairs at the Royal Society.
 Becky studied natural sciences at Durham University and has an MSc in science communication from Imperial College, London.
-She joined the Science Media Centre in 2003, moving on in 2005 to work on science policy in Westminster for Dr Evan Harris MP, Liberal Democrat science spokesperson.
+She joined the Science Media Centre in 2003, moving on in 2005 to work on science policy in Westminster for Dr Evan Harris MP, Liberal Democrat science spokesperson and then become Head of Policy at the Association of Medical Research Charities (AMRC).
 Becky also manages the APPG on Medical Research and is a committee member of Stempra.

 Emily is a climate scientist and leads the Open Oceans research group at the British Antarctic Survey, which is focused on understanding the role of the polar oceans in the global climate system.
 She is also a fellow of Darwin College, a member of the Faculty of Mathematics, an associate of the Cambridge Centre for Climate Change Mitigation Research and a member of Faculty for many programmes of the Cambridge Programme for Sustainability Leadership, all at the University of Cambridge.